zemiguel20/AirRaceGame/Documentation/Index.md

 ### Game Manager <a name="GameManager"></a> <a href="#Index" style="font-size:13px">(index)</a>

+- Review

-The Game Manager is a GameObject with a GameManager script component attached.
+The Game Manager is a Prefab with a GameManager script component.

 It acts as a state machine, and follows the [State Pattern](https://refactoring.guru/design-patterns/state). <br>
 The implementation follows [this video](https://youtu.be/G1bd75R10m4) as example, and it uses